Prince Harry and Meghan Markle's Wedding Party Makes Their Adorable Debut

 Jasper Dyer: Jasper is Harry's 6-year-old godson.
 His parents are Mark Dyer and Amanda Dyer.
 Harry has been close with Mark since he was a young lad—and it's not only because of their shared hair color.
 Mark was an equerry for the royal family.
 In fact, Harry and Mark have been there for each other's major milestones.
 Harry attended his wedding to Amanda, and Mark watched Harry pass-out as commissioned officer Second Lieutenant Harry Wales of the Blues and Royals.

-Brian Mulroney and John Mulroney: Brian and John are the Jessica and Benedict's two other children.
+Brian Mulroney and John Mulroney: Brian and John are Jessica and Benedict's two other children.
 As mentioned, Harry and Meghan grew close to the children when Jessica and Benedict invited the couple over to their home.
 Their grandfather, Brian Mulroney, is a former Prime Minister of Canada.
+They rode with Meghan in a Rolls-Royce Phantom IV and assisted her with her veil.

 Jane Barlow - WPA Pool/Getty Images

-According to the Palace, Clare Waight Keller designed bridesmaids' dresses in the Givenchy Haute Couture Atelier in Paris.
+According to the Palace, Clare Waight Keller designed the bridesmaids' dresses in the Givenchy Haute Couture Atelier in Paris.
 She's the same woman who designed Meghan's gown.
 The dresses were designed to have the "same timeless purity" as Meghan's dress.

 Ivory silk Radzimir sculpted each little lady's dress.
 The bridesmaids' gowns were high-waisted and featured short, puff sleeves.
 Per the Palace, all of the bridesmaids' dresses were hand finished and included a double silk ribbon bow.
-The dresses included fun details, too—like pockets and pleated skirts to create a "relaxed and luxurious silhouette."
+The dresses included fun details, too—like pockets and pleated skirts—to create a "relaxed and luxurious silhouette," the Palace stated.

 As for their little shoes, Meghan gave each bridesmaid a pair of white leather Aquazurra shoes featuring a monogram of their initials and the wedding date.